cygni/cts2023-turn-cygnicator/docs/README.md

 ## Workshop goals

-The goal of the workshop is to implement the telltale for the car on the PCB, with the buttons controlling the behaviour as listed in the table below.
+The goal of the workshop is to implement the telltale for the car on the PCB, with the buttons controlling the behavior as listed in the table below.
 Notice that the lights are LED segments with 4 individual LEDs for each light.
 That is so that we can implement sweeping indicator lights, like on the new [Volvo EX90](https://www.youtube.com/shorts/eO_5jhUtqR8).

 ![alt text](img/pcb_headlights.png "PCB headlight rows")